DaneHarrison/Static-resume/README.md

 ```
 25. Add experience.json into the data folder

-26. Format the content as follows:
+26. Format the file as follows:
 ```
 [
     {